ElectionsLulu/ElectionsLulu/README.md

 - 👋 Hi, I’m @ElectionsLulu
 - 👀 I’m interested in secure, accurate, accessible, transparent elections
 - 🌱 I’m currently learning a lot.
-Check out SMARTelections.us.
+Check out https://smartelections.us/.
 I am a co-founder.
 - 💞️ I’m looking to collaborate on lots of things.
 - 📫 How to reach me - contact@SMARTelections.us